Measurement of the dynamic charge susceptibility near the charge density wave transition in ErTe$_3$

 We found that the momentum lineshape of the CDW in ErTe$_3$ fit best to the single-Lorentzian expression,

-where $q_{0}(T)$ is the CDW ordering wavevector and the width, $\gamma_q(T)$, is proportional to the inverse correlation length (see Supplementary Material).
+where $q_{0}(T)$ is the CDW ordering wavevector and the width, $\gamma_q(T)$, is proportional to the inverse correlation length (see Supplemental Information).
 The sum $m(T)q + c(T)$ represents a linear background whose meaning will be discussed further below.
 Surprisingly, adding an additional, Lorentzian-squared term did not improve the quality of the fits.
-This is surprising given that our measurement is energy-resolved, with an overall resolution of 5.6 meV, and should isolate the Lorentzian-squared term in Eq. \eqref{eq:lee}.
+This is surprising given that our measurement is energy-resolved, with an overall resolution of 5.6 meV, and should isolate the Lorentzian-squared term in \eqref{eq:lee}.
 We conclude that the CDW in ErTe$_3$ is influenced by disorder, but extremely weakly.

-The integrated intensity of elastic CDW reflection, $I_{CDW}(T)$, is plotted in Fig. \ref{fig:static}(b). $I_{CDW}(T)$ is proportional to the square of the order parameter, $\Delta(T)$, and a fit to the BCS interpolation formula $\Delta(T) = \Delta_0 \tanh{1.74\sqrt{T_c/T-1}}$, yields a $T_C = 268(7) K$ which is consistent with the previous x-ray diffraction measurements \cite{ru2008effect}.
+The integrated intensity of elastic CDW reflection, $I_{\text{CDW}}(T)$, is plotted in Fig.\ref{fig:static}(b). $I_{\text{CDW}}(T)$ is proportional to the square of the order parameter, $\Delta(T)$, and a fit to the BCS interpolation formula $\Delta(T) = \Delta_0\tanh\left({1.74\sqrt{T_c/T-1}}\right)$, yields a $T_C = 268(7) K$ which is consistent with the previous x-ray diffraction measurements \cite{ru2008effect}.
 In the intermediate regime between 100-250K, the integrated intensity is smaller than the mean field prediction, which was also observed in the evolution of the single particle gap in ARPES \cite{moore2010fermi}.
 Vestiges of the CDW order is also observed above $T_c$, up to $T=$290 K, presumably due to pinning on disorder \cite{gruner1988dynamics}.

-Fig. \ref{fig:static}(c) shows the ratio of the width of the CDW to that of the (0,1) Bragg peak, i.e., $w(t) = \gamma_{CDW}/\gamma_{(0,1)}$, as a function of temperature.
-Below, 225K the width of the CDW is nearly the same as that of the Bragg peak, indicating that it is limited by the instrumental resolution.
-Above 225K, the CDW peak broadens, indicating that the CDW correlation length gets shorter as the temperature is increased through $T_c$.